bianchimario/DataMining1/README.md

 4. Association Rules: Explore the dataset using frequent pattern mining and association rules extraction.
 Then use them to predict a variable either for replacing missing values or to predict target variable. (see Guidelines for details)

-Progetto svolto in collaborazione Alessandro Vavalà e Andrei Sauca
+Progetto svolto in collaborazione con Alessandro Vavalà e Andrei Sauca